Catania

 Cost Of Living

-The cost of living in Catania is relatively lower compared to other major cities in Italy.
-Rent, groceries, and dining out are affordable, making it an attractive destination for travelers on a budget.
+The cost of living in Catania is relatively affordable compared to other major Italian cities.
+Rent, groceries, dining out, and transportation costs are reasonable, making it an attractive destination for budget-conscious travelers.

 Catania – city in Sicily, Italy